ISO 14001:2026 Clause 8

 - Clause 8.2 — emergency preparedness and response.

-The purpose is to ensure that environmentally important activities are controlled, outsourced or externally provided activities are considered, lifecycle issues are addressed where relevant, and emergency situations are prepared for.
+The purpose is to ensure that environmentally important activities are controlled, externally provided processes, products and services are controlled or influenced where relevant, lifecycle issues are addressed where appropriate, and emergency situations are prepared for.

 Why Clause 8 matters in an EMS